cssreddyharsha/royale-ros/README.md

     <td>string</td>
     <td>-</td>
     <td>
-      The Royale access code used to unlock level 2+ access to the Royale SDK functions.
-If no access code is supplied (the default), Level 1 access will be granted by Royale.
+      The Argus access code used to unlock level 2+ access to the Argus SDK functions.
+If no access code is supplied (the default), Level 1 access will be granted by Argus.
     </td>
   </tr>
   <tr>